Working with Unit Tests in Project or Solution

 Unit test explorer allows you to do the following:

-Explore tests in the solution: browse all unit tests in a list or tree view, search tests and filter by a substring, regroup unit tests by project, namespace, category, etc.
+Explore tests in the solution: browse all unit tests in a list or tree view, search tests and filter by a substring, regroup unit tests by project, namespace, category, and so on.

 Navigate to source code of any test or test class by double-clicking it in the view.